S1l3ntC0nquer/MainBlog/Main_CX330/source/_posts/StudyNotes/Data Structure for Muggles.md

 ---
 # Prologue

-**All the following example will be shown in C Programming Language**.
+**All the following example will be shown in C Programming Language or pseado code.**

 This is the note when I was taking the course in NCKU, 2024.
 Blablabla.....